Strategic Planning: From Reacting to Leading

 Summary:

 Forget complicated strategic plans that gather dust in your Google drive.
-This is how one leader uses a two-day process to create a two-page plan(!) charts a clear path for forward-progress and that you can actually use to get unstuck when things get chaotic.
+This is how one leader uses a two-day process to create a two-page plan(!) that charts a clear path for forward — a plan that you can actually use to get unstuck when things get chaotic.

 What’s in it for you: